Tianyi Lin

 Welcome to my homepage!

-I am an assistant professor in the Department of Industrial Engineering and Operations Research (IEOR) at Columbia University.
-My research interests lie in optimization and machine learning, game theory, social and economic network, and optimal transport.
+I am an assistant professor in the Department of Industrial Engineering and Operations Research (IEOR) at Columbia University, where I am also a member of the Data Science Institute (DSI).
+My research interests lie in generative artificial intelligence (GenAI), optimization for machine learning, game theory, social and economic network, and optimal transport.

-I obtained my Ph.D. in Electrical Engineering and Computer Science at UC Berkeley, where I was advised by Professor Michael I. Jordan and was associated with the Berkeley Artificial Intelligence Research (BAIR) group.
-From 2023 to 2024, I was a postdoctoral researcher at the Laboratory for Information & Decision Systems (LIDS) at Massachusetts Institute of Technology, working with Professor Asuman Ozdaglar.
+I obtained my Ph.D. in Electrical Engineering and Computer Science at UC Berkeley, where I was advised by Professor Michael I. Jordan and was a member of the Berkeley Artificial Intelligence Research (BAIR).
+From 2023 to 2024, I was a postdoctoral scholar at Massachusetts Institute of Technology, where I was advised by Professor Asuman Ozdaglar and was a member of the Laboratory for Information & Decision Systems (LIDS).
 Prior to that, I received a B.S. in Mathematics from Nanjing University, a M.S. in Pure Mathematics and Statistics from University of Cambridge and a M.S. in Operations Research from UC Berkeley.

 Email: tl3335 [at] columbia [dot] edu